comp251/comp251.github.io/syllabus.md

 ## Expectations

+You are expected to spend approximately 12 hours per week on this course (both per Department of Education guidelines as well as my expectations of the work required).
+This class __will__ involve a lot of work, but you will get a lot out of it; education is transactional.

 I know that COVID has recalibrated our expectations for how classes work.
 Even though COVID is not "over" by any stretch of the imagination, we will attempt to run this class as if it were pre-COVID: attendance is necessary.
-You are expected to attend class and particpate in the class.
-I will not record lectures, nor will I make the course available asychronously.
-If you have been exposed to COVID or test positive for COVID, you __must__ follow the College procedures for isolation.
+You are expected to attend class and participate in the class.
+I will not record lectures, nor will I make the course available asynchronously.
+If you have been exposed to COVID or test positive for COVID, you __must__ isolate--regardless of college policies.
 Do not come to class.
 Let me know __before__ you miss class, and we can work something out.

-You are expected to spend approximately 12 hours per week on this course (both per Department of Education guidelines as well as my expectations of the work required).
-This class __will__ involve a lot of work, but you will get a lot out of it; education is transactional.

 ## Grading